 “Love this dish, I have continued to make it multiple times and it never disappoints.
 My whole family loves it, even my young children.
 Simple, easy, healthy, and fast to put together.”— Carissa —

 - Ground Turkey.
-Traditionally egg rolls are made with ground pork, but as I was looking to make mine healthy, I made this egg roll in a bowl with ground turkey instead.
+Traditionally egg rolls are made with ground pork.
+For a healthy take, I made this egg roll in a bowl with ground turkey.
+You can swap ground chicken, lean ground beef, or keep it classic with pork.

 - Broccoli Slaw.
-Aside from being nutritious, broccoli slaw (similar to regular vegetable coleslaw mix but with shredded broccoli added) brings a nice crunch that replaces the traditional crispy, fried egg roll wrapper.
-(It’s also the core ingredient for this Asian Noodle Salad.)
+Aside from being nutritious, broccoli slaw (similar to regular cabbage coleslaw mix but with shredded broccoli added) brings a nice crunch that replaces the traditional crispy, fried egg roll wrapper.
+(See it in action in this Asian Noodle Salad.)

 - Carrots.
 Yes, you can use the ones that come pre-shredded in those cute little bags.